 Program Outcomes

-- PO9: Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse teams and in multi-disciplinary settings.
+- PO8: Individual and Collaborative Team work: Function effectively as an individual, and as a member or leader in diverse/multi-disciplinary teams.

-Programme Educational Objectives
+Programme Educational Objectives (PEO)

 - To provide a degree course suitable for students enabling them to apply the concepts of mathematics to students.